OfficeDev/office-scripts-docs/docs/resources/samples/get-table-data.md

 ## Office Scripts sample code: Return table data as JSON

 > [!NOTE]
-> To suit your needs or data, change the `interface TableData` structure to match your table columns.
-Note that for column names that contain spaces, be sure to place your key within quotes as with `"Event ID"` in the sample.
+> You can change the `interface TableData` structure to match your table columns.
+Note that for column names with spaces, be sure to place your key in quotation marks, such as with `"Event ID"` in the sample.

 ```TypeScript
 function main(workbook: ExcelScript.Workbook): TableData[] {